ALA-Social Responsibility Round Table-June 2010

 Panda's Earthquake Escape by Phyllis Perry and illustrated by Susan Detwiler is a fictional story that is based on a real-life event.
 This is about a panda from the Wolong Panda Reserve in China and when an earthquake rocked that area this little guy escaped.
 What an interesting story - and learning from a natural disaster - great idea!!

-Thanks, Sylvan Dell, for another set of wonderful books to use in our classrooms and homes - our library will be thrilled to share these with our community!
+Thanks, Arbordale, for another set of wonderful books to use in our classrooms and homes - our library will be thrilled to share these with our community!

 Go to reviewe online